 Gentle Reprocessing™, this therapy takes its influence from the ripple effect – “When you get better, the world gets better”.

-I thank you for your interest and look forward to comments and questions.
+I thank you for your interest and look forward to your comments and questions.

 Diane Spindler, Gentle Founder